Electronic components: Buttons

 Push button placed correctly across the center divider of a white breadboard

-and there’s just one way to add it, you can’t go wrong:
+and there’s just one way to add it, you can’t go wrong.
+The pin spacing only fits across the center gap:

 Push button inserted into breadboard straddling the center gap between the two sides